dixonaws/aws-cloudops-linux/content/3.installing_a_webserver/install_httpd.md

 weight: 15
 ---

-Use the yum package manager to install a popular open-source web server, Apache httpd.

-1. Connect to the EC2 instance that you created earlier
+In this section, we'll use the yum package manager to install a popular open-source web server, _Apache httpd_.
+Start connecting to the EC2 instance that you created earlier

 Get the latest bug fixes and security updates by updating the software on your EC2 instance.
 To do this, use the following command:
 ```commandline